MApps-Actuate/birt-mobile-framework-android/README.md

-									   "reqOps.setCustomParameters({'__masterpage': 'false'});", // Custom parameters (can be null) "Report Designs/Account Overview Table.rptdesign",        // Report name (full path) uiOptions);                                               // UI Options (can be null)
+									   "reqOps.setCustomParameters({'__masterpage': 'false'});", // Custom parameters (can be null) "Report Designs/Account Overview Table.rptdesign",        // Report name (full path) uiOptions);                                               // UI Options (can be null) String jsapi = birtWear.getReport();  // Processed JSAPI from BIRTWear, this can be used wherever you need a BIRT Report
 ```

 Or you can use the setters to create the same object